V5 User GuideLast Updated: 8/8/2025

 Campaign

-Campaigns are the primary tool Taguchi® provides to enable organisations of online marketing activities.
-Similar to the campaign structures offered by Google AdWords or OpenAds, Taguchi® campaigns represent a grouping of individual email broadcasts, triggered email messages, and web pages.
-The individual elements grouped within are referred to as Activities (this is explained further in Part 2).
+Campaigns are the primary tool Taguchi® provides to enable organisations to create online marketing activities.
+Similar to the campaign structures offered by Google AdWords or OpenAds, Taguchi® campaigns represent a grouping of individual email broadcasts, SMS broadcasts, push notifications, web forms and landing pages.
+The individual elements grouped within are referred to as Activities this is explained further here.

 A Campaign can include a mix of activity types; for instance, a Newsletter Campaign might contain a series of weekly broadcast emails, a web page to manage subscription status, and a triggered email to provide confirmation of sign-up.
 Other Campaigns could include a series of triggered emails sent periodically to new subscribers, with broadcast emails in support of those.